mqwerty988/myprog/README.md

 # myprog
-I had added everything to it.
+I have added some text in this.